 There are so many things you can do to “go green” at home that sometimes it feels overwhelming.
-I’m sharing just 5 sustainable swaps I’ve made in my kitchen — my favorite part of the house!
+I’m sharing sustainable swaps I’ve made in my kitchen and around the home.

 But, today, I want to talk about sustainability just in the kitchen.
-Here are just a handful of ways that we’ve made a few small changes that add up.
-Bonus: going green usually saves you money too!
+Here are just a handful of eco-friendly kitchen swaps that add up to something greater.
+Bonus: going green usually saves you money, too!

-While using a washable container or Lunchskins bag is ideal sometimes you need something disposable or super lightweight.
-Instead of plastic baggies (because we all know how much plastic and trash winds up in our ocean), we use paper snack bags (like these).
-There are so many reusable food bag options out there, so if paper isn’t for you, there are cloth/velcro ones, silicon ones like the popular StasherBag, and of course endless glass Tupperware choices.
-If you’re able to cut out or minimize your plastic bag usage, that’s a huge start!
-(Plus it saves money!)
-We do use a gallon zip lock from time to time, but only when nothing else will really fit the bill.
+While using a washable container or Lunchskins bag is ideal, sometimes you need something disposable or super lightweight.
+Instead of plastic sandwich bags (because we all know how much plastic and trash winds up in our ocean), we use paper snack bags (like these) or a washable snack cup.

 2. Gardening (A Little) At Home

 Herbs, greens, and tomatoes are all we really have good luck with – but they are better than nothing!
 This photo is my garden a few years ago – I gotta get it back up to speed!
 I’ve been using my second child as an excuse and he is old enough to DO some of the gardening now.
 What a great learning experience!

 Not only does gardening save us a few dollars (or more) on food during the summer months, but it means we are growing organic produce (and limiting pesticides/toxins) and minimizing our carbon footprint.
 If you don’t have your own space for a garden, community gardens are popping up in towns everywhere.
 And farmer’s markets are a wonderful way to shop and meet local farmers.